Guide to Ticks on Dogs in South Africa

 What Causes Ticks on Dogs?

 South Africa’s long grass, rural plots and rodents help ticks thrive.
-Generally, these teeny pests prefer a humid and moisture-rich environment, but some species have adapted to different settings.
-That’s why you’re more likely to find infestations in or around your home after rainfall.
-These small crawlers form part of the arachnid family, which makes the spider a distant cousin.
-To avoid an encounter with this blood-feeding pest, keep lawns mowed, houses vacuumed and check for the signs of ticks on dogs.
+They prefer a humid and moisture-rich environment, but some species have adapted to different settings.
+Ticks are part of the arachnid family, making the spider a distant cousin.
+To avoid an encounter in your home, keep lawns mowed, houses vacuumed and check for any signs of ticks on dogs.

 Where Do Ticks Come From?

-Pinpointing different tick species to specific regions in South Africa is tricky, as most of our country’s ticks can live in various environments throughout the country.
-But these vampiric critters have a preference for moisture-rich and warm locations.
-Ticks prosper in the rainy season and pet owners may notice a steep increase in the pest community overnight.
+Pinpointing different species to specific regions is tricky, as most of the country’s ticks can live in various environments.
+But, as mentioned before, these critters have a preference.
+Ticks prosper in the rainy season and you may notice a steep increase in your region’s tick population overnight.

-Ticks generally live outdoors in grassy and woody areas, but some species (like the brown tick) have adjusted to cool climates and can survive indoors, which is, frankly, too close for comfort.
-To climb on to a host, these tiny terrors sit on the tips of grass blades or bushes and patiently wait to hitch a ride on a foot or paw.
+Ticks generally live outdoors in grassy and woody areas, but some species have adjusted to cool climates.
+These ticks can survive in your home, which is, frankly, too close for comfort.
+To climb onto a host, ticks will sit on the tips of grass blades or bushes and patiently wait to hitch a ride on a foot or paw.

 Luckily, these blood-sucking bugs can’t fly or jump and are easily thwarted.
-With preventive measures, your whole household, even pawed family members, are safe from climbing creepy crawlies.
+If you have the right preventive measures in place, your whole household will be safe from ticks.

 Different Types of Ticks on Dogs in South Africa

 More than 800 tick species make up the tick family.
-As identifying one tick from another is tough, keep the tick that bit your dog in a jar for the vet inspection if your pup gets sick.
-Your veterinarian can inspect the specimen and determine whether it was a carrier of a disease.
+Keep the tick that stuck to your dog in a jar for the vet to take a look at, should your pup become sick.
+Your veterinarian can inspect the specimen in your jar and determine whether it was a carrier of a disease.

 The many tick species in the world can be divided into two groups, namely hard ticks and soft ticks.
-Soft ticks have a raisin-like body and favour poultry and bats above larger mammals like dogs and cats.
-Hard ticks have a hard shield-like cover over their bodies, and unfed, they can look like a flat seed.
+Soft ticks have a raisin-like body and favour poultry and bats above larger mammals.
+Hard ticks have a shield-like cover over their bodies, and unfed, they can look like a flat seed.

-In South Africa, there are many types of ticks, but when it comes to identifying ticks on dogs, the chances are that it’s a yellow or brown dog tick.
+South Africa has many types of ticks, but when it comes to identifying dog ticks, the chances are that you have encountered the yellow or brown variety.

 Types of Ticks on Dogs